zeekit/Nuke/usage/usage.markdown

 }
 {% endhighlight %}

-You can also cancel image task as soon as the cell goes offscreen (optional):
+Optional: you can also cancel image tasks as soon as the cells go offscreen:

 {% highlight swift %}
 func collectionView(collectionView: UICollectionView, didEndDisplayingCell cell: UICollectionViewCell, forItemAtIndexPath indexPath: NSIndexPath) {